 Now, the three had made their way to the palace of the princess's father, and were now living there and quarrelling among themselves, for each wanted to marry the princess and would not give her up to the others.

 It was there that Pea-Roll Along found them, and when they saw him they turned white with fright.

 Said Pea-Roll Along:

 "My own brothers betrayed me, so what can I ask of you!
 I think I'll have to forgive you."

 Soon after that he married the princess and the two of them lived happily together ever after.

-Author: Ukrainian Fairy Tale; illustrated by Gluzdov V.
+Author: Ukrainian Folk Tale; illustrated by Gluzdov V.

 Recommend to read:

 Contact us if you have any questions or see any mistakes